piotrpelica/google-workspace-migration/README.md

 As there is no official "click here to migrate to personal account" tool yet (and I guess it's unlikely to appear, as Google's product teams don't seem to talk to each other), I'm gonna publish my journey here, for others to find it easier to migrate the accounts - hopefully before the deadline.

+This assumes you're what some call _a computer person_.
+This is because you have set up a GSuite, which itself does require some computer skills.

 Also - this is not [degoogle](https://github.com/tycrek/degoogle).
 You might be able to use some of this stuff to move to another service provider, but it's mostly Workspace (GSuite) to Personal (Gmail).

 ## Contributing